snehadas/snehadas.github.io/_pages/about.md

 News
 ======
+* 2020-09: Started as Assistant Professor with joint responsibilities at the [Machine Learning Section](https://di.ku.dk/english/research/machine-learning/), Department of Computer Science, [Kiehn Lab](https://in.ku.dk/research/kiehn-lab/), Department of Neuroscience and [Data Science Laboratory](https://datalab.science.ku.dk/) at University of Copenhagen
 * 2020-08: Featured in Computer Vision News with an [interview](https://rsipvision.com/ComputerVisionNews-2020August/24/) about our [MIDL paper](https://raghavian.github.io/publication/2020-01-01-Tensor-Networks-for-Medical-Image-Classification)
 * 2020-07: Runner-up for the Best Paper Award at [MIDL-2020](https://2020.midl.io/papers/selvan20.html)
 * 2019-01: Started as Post-doc at Dept. of Computer Science, University of Copenhagen